Aristocrat Cipher: Security

 The cypher can be broken using cryptanalysis methods, especially when using a keyword.
 If keywords were excluded, it would make the puzzle more secure, but there still are ways around the encryption.
 The most known way is frequency analysis, this uses the distribution of letters throughout texts to infer what the ciphertext would be.
 The method creates a chain-reaction when a letter is decrypted, this means that after decrypting a word, the letters of that word can be used to decrypt other words.

 Depending on the type of cipher, a brute force attack method can be used, which attempts to use all possible keys for the encryption.
-David Kahn states in The Codebreakers, "If a cryptanalyst tried one of these (403,291,461,126,605,635,584,000,000 possible keys) every second, he or she would need 1.2788 x 10^{9} years to run through them all."
+David Kahn states in The Codebreakers, "If a cryptanalyst tried one of these (403,291,461,126,605,635,584,000,000 possible keys) every second, he or she would need 1.2788 × 10^{9} years to run through them all."